jeffreysorgen/golf-club-sensors/activity.md

 #
 #
 #
-##### Structure of Arduino files:
+## Structure of Arduino files
 (insert 'structure-of-arduino-files' with descriptions and examples)

-#
 ##### (wait to finish new code before expanding on this)
-# Structure of Arduino files

 Starting with our new _golf-swing-acc-ble_ code, we'll describe here the very basic structure of an Arduino `.ino` file, and bring in examples from other code to expand it a bit.

 #
-_(Simplify this.
+_(Simplify this section.
 I'm trying to organize into a process of building, and this is more of a reference.
 Some of the information here should be included in descriptions of the reasons we're adding certain lines of code to our final sketch.)_

 ##### Here's the original "arduino structure" section.
 - Try to simplify